Courses may include

 Learners will practice creative and analytical studio skills acquired in the previous semester through the use of design language and consistent application of the design process.

-This course introduces the learner to the concepts and fundamentals of interface and web design through the study of interactive technology.
-Learners will collaborate and work independently to plan, design, and produce basic web media.
+This course introduces students to the concepts and fundamentals of interface and web design through the study of interactive technology.
+Students will collaborate and work independently to plan, design, and produce basic web media.

 GDES 2020 - Conceptual Illustration

 This course focuses on the creation of industry standard illustration work through the study and practice of alternative illustration techniques.
 Appropriate solutions do not always rely on computer generated imagery—the human hand can create communications where digital solutions fail.
 Mark-making as an illustrative technique will be explored as well as collage, the use of texture and other alternative illustration tools.

 From various tutorials and assignments and through both guided and self-realization, the learner will discover where ideas come from, how to develop concepts to completion and how to evaluate the outcome.

 To support experimentation as the focus of this course a pass/fail evaluation scheme will be employed.